DMM TOC > 200 Discount Letters and Cards > 230 First-Class Mail|

 b.
 Groups of 150 or more pieces in 3-digit/scheme trays qualify for the 3-digit rate.
 Pieces placed in full AADC trays in lieu of 3-digit/scheme overflow trays under 235.6.6 are eligible for the 3-digit rates.

 c.
-Groups of fewer than 150 pieces in origin 3-digit/scheme trays and pieces in AADC trays qualify for the AADC rate.
+Groups of fewer than 150 pieces in origin 3-digit/scheme trays and all pieces in AADC trays qualify for the AADC rate.
 Pieces placed in mixed AADC trays in lieu of AADC overflow trays under 235.6.6 are eligible for the AADC rates.

 d.
 Pieces in mixed AADC trays qualify for the mixed AADC rate, except for pieces prepared under 5.3c..